-- 1. Acknowledge receipt of the request. - If the request is simple/straightforward, include in your acknowledgement or shortly after an estimate of how long the request will take/an estimate of costs. - 2.
+- 1. Acknowledge receipt of the request. - If the request is simple/straightforward, include in your acknowledgement or shortly after an estimate of how long the request will take/an estimate of costs.
+If request is received in GovQA, an automatic response indicating the City has received the request will be sent. - 2.
 If necessary, you may have to ask the requestor to narrow the request, clarify search terms, provide you with a date range, etc. - 3.
 Provide updates to requestor if request takes longer than you originally estimated, or of estimated costs change. - 4.
 WI DOJ guidance suggests 10 days is sufficient for a simple, straightforward request. - 5.
 Consult with City Attorney if requests are to be denied, records withheld or redacted. - 6.
 Transmit records with a transmittal letter MUST include appeal language if any records are withheld or redacted.
 (If request was made in writing)